VolcanoMobile/jumpnbump-gen/README.md

 Jump 'n Bump was originally a DOS game by Brainchild Design, which was open sourced under the GPL license and ported to SDL, and then SDL2.

+## License

+Jump 'n Bump is distributed under the GNU General Public License, version 2, or (at your option) any later version (GPL-2.0+).
+See the AUTHORS file for credits.